-Varadero Reef, a resilient marine ecosystem, thrives despite major pollution and sedimentation, earning it a Hope Spot designation by Mission Blue.
-Corales de Paz is committed to restoring and monitoring this unique reef with the innovative Mars Assisted Reef Restoration System (MARRS) and citizen science protocols.
-Our mission engages local communities, promoting sustainable coral conservation.
-Your support will help safeguard this vibrant reef in the Colombian Caribbean for future generations.
+Varadero is a one-of-a-kind coral reef that, despite facing pollution and sedimentation, has been recognized as a Hope Spot by Mission Blue.
+Corales de Paz leads its conservation and restoration with the innovative Mars Assisted Reef Restoration System (MARRS), with the local community as a pillar of the project.
+Your support will help safeguard this vibrant reef in the Colombian Caribbean for future generations

 Support this important cause by creating a personalized fundraising page.